git4school/LAWG/README.md

 commands from the virtual environment using `pipenv run
 <command>`.

-With that done, you can install the dependencies with the following command :
+With that done, you can install the dependencies with the following command:

 `pipenv install --dev`

-## ... launch the script
+## ... start the script

-To launch the script, you can use the following command :
+To launch the script, you can use the following command:

 `pipenv run start`